JentleJoe/old-alx-low_level_programming/0x0A-argc_argv/README.md

-# THIS FOLDER CONTAINS MY PRJECT IN C ARGUMENTS
+# THIS FOLDER CONTAINS MY PROJECT IN C ARGUMENTS
 ## This Readme is numbered according to the file numbers

 0. Program that prints its name, followed by a new line